iamdroppy/Diabloco/README.md

 We have developed a tool to assist users in implementing the first method outlined in the forum post located at the following URL: https://forum.ragezone.com/f1034/open-source-blizzless-diablo-iii-1210902/.
 This tool, which is a simple Windows Form application, allows for the modification of the hosts file to write or erase the battle.net entry.
 We are currently in the process of developing a second tool to assist with the second method outlined in the same forum post, which involves binary patching.
 Both tools are meant for easier distribution.

+_It is important to note that the purpose of this tool is to provide a simple and efficient means of modifying the hosts file for those who desire to quickly switch between a modded and retail game mode or for the purpose of redistribution without the need for manual modification of the hosts file.
+The tool's code is straightforward and intended for basic use._

 **Features**

 - Resolve the IP address from a given hostname